AdSinghh/task-management-app/README.md

 ## Usage

+- Sign Up: Create a new account using your email and password.
+- Log In: Access your account with your credentials.
 - Add New Task: Click on the "Add Task" button and fill in the details.
 - Edit Task: Click on a task to modify its content.
 - Delete Task: Click the delete icon next to a task to remove it.